dancer1325/angular/adev/src/content/ecosystem/service-workers/overview.md

 # Angular service worker overview

-Service workers augment the traditional web deployment model and empower applications to deliver a user experience with the reliability and performance on par with code that is written to run on your operating system and hardware.
+* == script /
+  * runs | web browser
+  * manages the application's caching
+* allows
+  * augmenting -- the -- traditional web deployment model
+  * empowering applications / user experience
+    * reliabile
+    * performance
+* use cases
-Adding a service worker to an Angular application is one of the steps for turning an application into a [Progressive Web App](https://web.dev/progressive-web-apps/) (also known as a PWA).
+  * service worker | Angular application
+    * == one of the steps / an application -- is turn into a -- [Progressive Web App](https://web.dev/progressive-web-apps/)

-At its simplest, a service worker is a script that runs in the web browser and manages caching for an application.
+* TODO:

 Service workers function as a network proxy.
 They intercept all outgoing HTTP requests made by the application and can choose how to respond to them.